KZON

-KZON (103.9 FM) is a commercial radio station licensed to Gilbert, Arizona, and broadcasting to the Phoenix metropolitan area.
-It simulcasts an Rhythmic Hot AC radio format with co-owned KMVA 97.5 FM Dewey-Humboldt, Arizona, as "Hot 97.5/103.9."
-The stations are owned by the Riviera Broadcast Group with studios on 7th Street in Midtown Phoenix.
+KZON (103.9 FM) is a commercial radio station licensed to Gilbert, Arizona, United States, and serving the Phoenix metropolitan area.
+It simulcasts an Rhythmic Hot AC radio format with co-owned KMVA (97.5 FM) Dewey-Humboldt, Arizona, as "Hot 97.5/103.9."
+The two stations are owned by the Zelus Media Group with studios on 7th Street in Midtown Phoenix.

-KZON is a Class C station.
-It has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
 The transmitter is on East Ocotillo Road at North Schnepf Road in San Tan Valley, Arizona.
 KZON is also heard on two FM translators: 94.9 MHz in Chandler and 96.1 MHz in Fort McDowell.